-Boredom is a horrible thing for this breed, and as they are large in size, then it could easily lead to some destructive behavior occurring.
+Boredom is a horrible thing for this breed, and as they are large in size, then it could easily lead to some destructive behaviour occurring.

 Native American Shepherd Health and Conditions

-The Native American Shepherd can have a number of potential health concerns that you need to be looking out for.
+The Native American Shepherd can have several potential health concerns that you need to be looking out for.